 What is the Sahm Rule?

 The Sahm Rule is a recession-detection trigger created by former Federal Reserve economist Claudia Sahm.
 It fires when the three-month moving average of the national unemployment rate rises 0.5 percentage points or more above its low from the prior 12 months.
 It has triggered at the start of every US recession since 1970 with no false positives.
-The current reading is 0.47, just below the 0.50 threshold.
-Data sourced from FRED, verified April 2026.
+The current reading is 0.07 (June 2026), well below the 0.50 threshold, having receded from elevated 2024 levels as unemployment plateaued.
+Data sourced from FRED, verified July 2026.

 What does an inverted yield curve mean?

 An inverted yield curve occurs when short-term US Treasury yields are higher than long-term yields -- the opposite of the normal upward-sloping curve.
 The most-watched gauge is the 10-year minus 2-year (10Y-2Y) spread.
 Inversion has preceded every US recession since 1955.
 Investors are effectively betting on lower future growth and future Fed rate cuts.
-The US yield curve was inverted for most of 2022-2025; as of April 2026 the 10Y-2Y spread has turned slightly positive at +0.21%.
+The US yield curve was inverted for roughly two years before re-steepening; as of early July 2026 the 10Y-2Y spread stands at +0.35%, positive but narrowing modestly from its spring peak near +0.50.

 What does ISM PMI tell us about recession risk?

 The ISM Manufacturing Purchasing Managers' Index (PMI) is a monthly survey of supply-chain executives.
 Readings above 50 indicate expansion; below 50 indicate contraction.
 PMI is a leading indicator -- it captures new orders, production, and employment intentions before GDP data are available.
-Sustained sub-50 readings (roughly six months or more) have historically correlated with recession.
-The April 2026 reading is 48.3, signalling mild contraction but not deep recession territory.
+Sustained sub-45 readings have historically correlated with recession.
+The June 2026 reading is 53.3, a sixth straight month of expansion though easing 0.7 point from May, signalling manufacturing growth rather than contraction.

 Are initial jobless claims a good recession predictor?